JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_2/Epistle_of_Manuskihar_1_7.md

 ## Footnotes

-[304:1](sbe18107_htm.html) In Vend.
-IX, 48-117 the washings of the several parts of the body are mentioned only once, which is ‘the first computation’ here mentioned.

-[304:2](sbe18107_htm.html) Reading pêsmâl, as equivalent to the pê<i>s</i>mâl or pê<i>s</i>îmal previously used; but the word can also be read pasîmal, ‘after deponent,’ which would be inconsistent with the context.
-The two terms are very liable to be confounded in writing Pahlavi, and in Ep.
-II, ii, 6 they are again written alike, though put in opposition to each other.
-The ‘prior deponent’ is Afarg.

-[304:3](sbe18107_htm.html) That is, ‘about this one time,’ as J has it.

 [^4]: (304:4) In the epistle to which he is replying.

 [^5]: (304:5) The words pavan kâmîstîh, both here and in §§ 5, 6, would be better translated as ‘a desideratum, or desired quantity;’ but in p.
 305 Pahl.
 Vend.
 IX, 132, <i>c</i> the phrase is pavan kamistîh, which can mean only ‘at the minimum, or least.’